jmjuanes/lowcss/README.md

 </div>
 ```

-Refer to the [Utility Classes Documentation](https://www.josemi.xyz/lowcss/#utilities) for a complete list of available utility classes and their usage.
+Refer to the [Utility Classes Documentation](https://low.josemi.xyz/docs/utilities) for a complete list of available utility classes and their usage.

-## Customization

-LowCSS is highly customizable to match your project's unique requirements and branding.
-Modify the SASS variables to adjust colors, typography, spacing, and more.
-Customize the framework to create a consistent and cohesive design system for your website.

 ## Documentation

-Comprehensive documentation is available to guide you through the usage, customization, and advanced features of LowCSS.
-Whether you're a beginner or an experienced developer, the documentation will provide you with the information you need to get the most out of the framework.
+Whether you are a beginner or an experienced developer, the documentation will provide you with the information you need to get the most out of the framework.

-Access the LowCSS documentation at [josemi.xyz/lowcss](https://www.josemi.xyz/lowcss).
+Access the LowCSS documentation at [low.josemi.xyz](https://low.josemi.xyz).

+## Examples

+This section showcases various use cases and implementations of the utility classes to inspire and guide your development process.
+Explore our examples at [low.josemi.xyz/examples](https://low.josemi.xyz/examples).

 ## Contributing